VoluteeRide/VolunteeRideApp-UI/README.md

-# VolunteeRideApp-UI
+# VolunteeRideApp-UI-iOS
-This repo maintains the UI code base for VolunteeRide Applicaiton
+This repo maintains the IOS-UI code base for VolunteeRide Applicaiton